Master's Degree Programme in Information and Communication Technology: Cyber Security

 ACADEMIC EXCELLENCE & EXPERIENCE

 The Cyber Security specialisation track focuses on security technologies for networked systems and applications of the communication-intensive future based on research.
-The technological topics covered include system and network security, security of communication systems and applications, and security in system design.
-The education is based on current cyber security research and includes also hands-on modules on state-of-the art vendor systems from our industrial partners.
+The technological topics covered include, among others, system and network security, security of Internet-of-Things (IoT) systems and applications, ethical hacking (penetration testing) and designing secure systems.
+The education is based on current cyber security research and technologies.
 Students obtain profound and substantial education and expertise in the field of secure networked systems.
-Cyber security is approached in a multi-disciplinary fashion with compulsory studies also on cryptographics and management aspects of cyber security.
+Cyber security is approached in a multi-disciplinary fashion with compulsory studies also in cryptography and information security management.

 MASTER'S THESIS & TOPICS